-The purpose of this plan (2012 MWP) is to provide guidance for establishing a CIP program to meet the hydraulic needs and TSS Mass Emission Rate NPDES permit requirements.
+The purpose of the plan (2012 MWP) is to provide guidance for establishing a CIP program in mainly meeting the hydraulic needs and TSS Mass Emission Rate NPDES permit requirements.
 This plan updates the 2003 Metropolitan Wastewater Plan (2003 MWP) prepared by the Public Utilities Department (PUD), formerly the Metropolitan Wastewater Department, of the City of San Diego (City).
-This plan explains the factors driving the need for the changes, and presents specific recommended changes.
-This plan also discusses ongoing efforts required to ensure that the PUD continues to present a timely program of capital improvements that will satisfy all regulatory requirements and meet the needs of Metro's customers in a cost effective manner.
+The plan explains the factors driving the need for the changes, and presents specific recommended changes.
+This plan also discusses ongoing efforts required to ensure that the MWP continues to present a timely program of capital improvements that will satisfy all regulatory requirements and meet the needs of Metro's customers in a cost effective manner.